Take a Bite: The Best Sandwiches in Hobart & Launceston

 Pigeon Hole Cafe

-In West Hobart, Pigeon Hole Cafe has earned cult status for sandwiches that balance comfort and creativity.
-Their Cubano is a knockout, layering Ziggy’s porchetta, ham, roasted garlic, honey mustard, pickles, and cheese on toasted brioche.
-The ham and cheese toastie, along with the vegan toastie featuring soy brie-style cheese and Mumma Shaz’s kasundi, pack a punch of flavour too.
-With a focus on farm-fresh, seasonal ingredients—many sourced from their own Weston Farm—each bite offers a true taste of the region.
+In West Hobart, Pigeon Hole Cafe has earned cult status for sandwiches that balance comfort with creativity.
+The Cubano is a triumph — Ziggy’s porchetta, ham, roasted garlic, honey mustard, pickles and cheese, all pressed between golden brioche.
+The ham and cheese toastie and the vegan option with soy brie-style cheese and Mumma Shaz’s kasundi hold their own beautifully, too.
+With much of its produce sourced from Weston Farm, every bite feels fresh and rooted in place.
+There’s often a new sandwich special on the board — the perfect excuse to keep coming back.

 93 Goulburn Street, Hobart